Samoa: Independence

-As Western Samoa (1962–1997)

-After repeated efforts by the Samoan independence movement, the New Zealand Western Samoa Act 1961 of 24 November 1961 terminated the Trusteeship Agreement and granted the country independence as the Independent State of Western Samoa, effective on 1 January 1962.
+After repeated efforts by the Samoan independence movement, the New Zealand Western Samoa Act of 24 November 1961 terminated the Trusteeship Agreement and granted the country independence as the Independent State of Western Samoa, effective 1 January 1962.
 Western Samoa, the first small-island country in the Pacific to become independent, signed a Treaty of Friendship with New Zealand later in 1962.
 Western Samoa joined the Commonwealth of Nations on 28 August 1970.
 While independence was achieved at the beginning of January, Samoa annually celebrates 1 June as its independence day.

+At the time of independence, Fiamē Mataʻafa Faumuina Mulinuʻu II, one of the four highest-ranking paramount chiefs in the country, became Samoa's first prime minister.
+Another paramount chief, Tuiaana Tuimalealiʻifano Suatipatipa II, was admitted to the Council of Deputies; the remaining two – Tupua Tamasese Meaʻole and Malietoa Tanumafili II – became joint heads of state for life.

 On 15 December 1976, Western Samoa was admitted to the United Nations as the 147th member state.
 It asked to be referred to in the United Nations as the Independent State of Samoa.

 Travel writer Paul Theroux noted marked differences between the societies in Western Samoa and American Samoa in 1992.